 Notwithstanding anything to the contrary in a Participating Provider's provider services agreement, Participating Providers shall be reimbursed in accordance with the applicable ambulatory patient group ("APG") rate-setting methodology or other government rates established and published by the New York State Office of Mental Health (OMH) or New York State Office of Alcoholism and Substance Abuse Services (OASAS) as required for certain services, including OMH licensed or OASAS certified ambulatory behavioral health services and outpatient mental health services at Article 28 hospital-based and free-standing clinics, Article 31 and Article 32 outpatient clinics, and rehabilitation and Opioid Treatment Programs, regardless of billed charges and/or any other rates identified in the Participating Provider's fee schedules.
-Therefore, any requirement, in either Participating Provider's provider services agreement or fee schedules, is not applicable to claims for those certain services which are required to be reimbursed using the APG methodology or other required government rates.
+Therefore, any requirement, in either Participating Provider's provider services agreement or fee schedules, that participating Provider be paid the lesser of billed charges or the rates set forth in the Provider services agreement or fee schedules, is not applicable to claims for those certain services which are required to be reimbursed using the APG methodology or other required government rates.